calaldees/teachingWorkshops/teacherTraining/ks5.md

 * [Halting problem](https://www.youtube.com/watch?v=macM_MtS_w4)

-Plenary
+Summary
 -------

+* There are multitude of KS5 offerings
+    * Different A-Level boards with different assessment mechanisms
+        * Practical exams can be logistically hard to implement
+* A-Level take a huge amount of teacher time and expertise.
+They are expensive to run.
+* If you don't make KS3 and KS4 fun an enjoyable, and local colleges offer amazing practical courses, then your A-Level intake will be lower and your school may decide that your KS5 offering is not financially viable
+    * You must nurture a love for computing in KS3 and KS4 to get the joy of A-level
-* A-Level is actual computer science - the majority of jobs require KS3 and KS4 because there are more of them ... a lot more
+* A-Level is feels like _real_ hardcore computer science
+    * The majority of secondary school teaching jobs require/focus on KS3 and KS4 because there are _orders of magnitude_ more students

 * Discuss possible concerns for teaching A-Level
 * Identify action points